 The role of shares for companies

-When a company is looking to get off the ground, it obviously needs money.
+When a company is looking to get off the ground, it needs money.
 While angel investors or business loans are certainly one way to raise funds, another way for a company to increase its assets is to sell shares to the public.

 Rather than traditional valuation methods that analyze a company’s past performance, current assets, and liabilities, market capitalization is a way of valuing a company based solely on its share of the market and the price of its stocks.

 To calculate the market capitalization (commonly abbreviated to “market cap”) of any given company, simply take the stock price of a current share and multiply that number by the number of outstanding shares on the market.
 For example, a company may have its stock offered at $50 and have 25,000 shares on the market.
 This means that that company’s market capitalization is $1.25 million—a figure that helps you compare the size of one company against another.